The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Introduction

 for any Schwartz function $\phi$ on $\rmF$.
 It has a simple pole at $s=0$.
 Taking all coefficients of the Laurent expansion of the zeta integral at $s=0$ and considering the natural action of $\rmF^\times$ on the space of generalized invariant distributions, we can conclude that the only invariant distribution on $\rmF$ is the delta distribution which is supported at the origin.

-For the applications of invariant distributions in representation theory of $p$-adic group and number theory, it is important to know whether a semi-invariants distribution can be extended to a semi-invariant distribution on the whole space.
+For the applications of invariant distributions in representation theory of $p$-adic group and number theory, it is important to know whether a semi-invariant distribution can be extended to a semi-invariant distribution on the whole space, for example see a recent work by Gourevitch-Sahi-Sayag \cite{GSS}.
 The work in \cite{HS} focuses on the question when generalized semi-invariant distributions can be extended.
 In this paper we pursue the investigation of the extension problem of semi-invariant distributions following the ideas and techniques of generalized semi-invariant distributions developed in \cite{HS}.
 Distinctively in this paper we focus on the unextendability of semi-invariant distributions, i.e. when a semi-invariant distribution can not be extended.